MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 The `<div>A new element!?!</div>` content is added to your page because of the `<script src="new.js"></script>` tag at the bottom of your HTML.
 This tag causes some JavaScript code to run.
 Learn more about JavaScript in a [later tutorial](../javascript/index.md).

 For now, think of it as a scripting language that may change the content of your page.
-In this particular case, JavaScript code adds `<div>A new element!?!</div>` to your page.
-That is why this text is visible on the live page, but not in the HTML.
+In this case, JavaScript code adds `<div>A new element!?!</div>` to your page.
+That is why this text is displayed in the **live** tab, but not in the HTML.

 ### Edit the DOM